 Goodwill

-Balance at January 31, 2015 1,124,715
+Balance at January 31, 2015 \$ 1,124,715

 Impairment losses (340,900)

-Balance at May 2, 2015 \$ 783,815
+Balance at May 2, 2015 783,815

+Impairment losses

+Balance at August 1, 2015 \$ 783,815

 During the first quarter of fiscal 2015, the Company experienced a further significant reduction in the profitability of its J.Crew reporting unit, primarily driven by performance of women's apparel and accessories, which the Company expects to continue at least through fiscal 2015.
-As a result of current and expected future operating results, the Company concluded that the carrying value of the J.Crew reporting unit exceeded its fair value and recorded an estimated non-cash goodwill impairment charge of \$341 million.
+As a result of current and expected future operating results, the Company concluded that the carrying value of the J.Crew reporting unit exceeded its fair value and recorded a non-cash goodwill impairment charge of \$341 million.
 There has been no deterioration of the excess of fair value over the carrying value of its Madewell reporting unit.
 Additionally, the Company recorded a non-cash impairment charge of \$190 million to write down the intangible asset related to the J.Crew trade name.